I’ve just been nominated for the Liebster Award!

 Why limit yourself to just one?
 Sure it may be nice to travel in luxury, but there’s something fun about taking the budget option and really experiencing a place.
 I’d try for a healthy balance, a bit of luxury with some budget thrown in for good measure.

 1. What kind of traveller are you?
-Laid back, stressed, well-organized etc.
+Laid back, stressed, well-organised etc.

 2. Which destination has surprised you the most and why?